Gravity Explained as an Electromagnetic Force Mechanism

 I highly respect the superb and very hard won scientific achievements upon which the Standard Model's been assembled.
 Inelegant and ad hoc construction criticisms seem valid, but messy paths are often necessary for eventual discovery of elegance.
-Multiple key problems remain of course, and the most fundamental nature of Fermions and Bosons is unknown and may remain so for a considerable time, although revealing wave / particle duality guidance and other hints vanquish some fundamental misconceptions.
+Multiple key problems remain of course, and the most fundamental nature of Fermions and Bosons is unknown and may remain so for a considerable time, clouded in some measure by wave / particle duality and other mysteries.

 Some problems might find resolution only in perspective changes which depart a bit from most research and common terminology.
 So, though initially awkward for others, I use the term packet instead of particle to describe Fermions, Bosons, and groups of them because packet avoids implying pure particle character.
 I recognize that most physicists don't consider particles to in fact be particles as the word is classically defined - in modern physics 'particle' usually conveys a different meaning.
 Nonetheless I view the term as chronically distorting and thus inappropriate.
 (However my use of the packet term seems more accurately expressed by Einstein's "spatially localized discrete wave-packet" term, so an SLDWP acronym seems justified to retain conceptual clarity, and I might revise my composition accordingly by replacing packet references with SLDWP.)